 Serving and Storage Tips

-• Store any leftovers in an airtight container or bread bag at room temperature for up to 3 days.
+Store in an airtight container, or keep it in a bread bag at room temperature for up to 3 days for the purpose of storing leftovers.

 Helpful Notes